ting682/cli_adopt_pet/README.md

 Welcome to adopt a pet CLI!
 This gem is used to search and review pets that are up for adoption based on your zip code.
 This gem uses [HTTParty](https://github.com/jnunemaker/httparty) to retrieve data from [Petfinder API](https://www.petfinder.com/developers/v2/docs/)

+This also makes use of the [dotenv](https://github.com/bkeepers/dotenv) gem to keep access token data safe.

 ## Installation